-Ruby on Rails for Ecommerce: Solidus Vs. Spree [2022 Update]
+Ruby Ecommerce: Solidus Vs. Spree on Rails [2025 Update]

 It can be confirmed simply by looking at the success story of Shopify, which started initially as a fork of Spree, and has grown to the behemoth that it is today.

 Knowing that Ruby on Rails (RoR) is one of the best solutions for a web-based ecommerce project, there are two quality open-source ecommerce projects you can use for your next project – Solidus and Spree Commerce.
+Both Solidus and Spree are leading open-source e commerce frameworks built with Ruby on Rails.
+These e commerce frameworks are designed to meet the needs of a wide range of e commerce projects, from startups to enterprise solutions.
 Both will help you build customized, scalable, and performant products fast.
 However, there are some critical differences between the two.
-I'll discuss them in this article and try to compare them unbiasedly.
+I’ll discuss them in this article and try to compare them unbiasedly.

 A quick dive into the Spree and Solidus story